Columbia Day Program

 The Columbia Day Program offers structured, state-of-the-art therapy 3-5 days per week for people struggling with depression, anxiety, and/or personality disorders that are seriously affecting their ability to go to school or work.
 Our expert providers use evidence-based treatments to help people develop skills to improve relationships patterns and coping skills to help them get back on their feet to return to educational and professional pursuits.

 Our patients may experience depression, bipolar disorder, mood swings, anxiety/panic attacks, difficulty with sobriety, and other psychiatric disorders.
-We provide scheduling flexibility for those who want to stay involved in school, work or other activities.
 We collaborate with Columbia’s Lieber Recovery Clinic to help patients with executive functioning issues such as memory, concentration, and problem-solving.

 In addition, we work closely with parents, siblings, and partners.

 - Motivational Enhancement Therapy

 - Life Skills Enhancement

 - Trauma-focused Therapy